-The "coal combustion/other" factor has strong signals of sulfate, EC, OC, and particularly Se at all sites (Figure 3).
-The prior studies by Polissar et al. (2001) and Kim et al. (2003) in the eastern US suggest that the "coal" factor may represent the variability in sulfur photochemical transformation, with the large mass contribution factor in summer and the higher Se/S ratio factor in winter.
-Therefore, this factor probably represents the higher Se/S ratio factor during winter, likely also including some contributions by local coal combustion emissions (Edgerton, 2001).
-The ratios of OC to Se were 139.5, 179.4, 134.9 and 162.3 for the JST, YRK, BHM, and CTR site, respectively.
-The OC/Se ratios were much higher than the previous resolved coal boiler source profiles (Watson et al., 2001).
-There is now increasing evidence that acid particulate matter can catalyze the formation of secondary organic aerosol (Jang et al., 2002).
+"coal" factor may represent the variability in sulfur photochemical transformation, with the large mass contribution factor in summer and the higher Se/S ratio factor in winter.
+Therefore, this factor probably represents the higher Se/S ratio factor during winter, likely also including some contributions by local coal combustion emissions (Edgerton et al., 2003).
+The ratios of OC to Se were 139.5, 179.4, 134.9 and 162.3 for the JST, YRK, BHM, and CTR sites, respectively.
+The OC/ Se ratios were much higher than the previous resolved coal boiler source profiles (Watson et al., 2001).
+There is now increasing evidence that acid PM can catalyze the formation of secondary organic aerosol (Jang et al., 2002).
 Thus, the increased OC associated with these particles could arise either by condensation of urban OC onto the particles as suggested by Ramadan et al. (2000) or it could also represent the acid catalyzed conversion of adsorbed precursors including isoprene and other less volatile material.
+The ratios of EC to Selenium were 47.9, 4.09, 25.6 and 5.52 for the JST, YRK, BHM, and

+Fig. 4.
+Same as Fig. 2 but for the nitrate factors.

-The ratios of EC to Selenium were 47.9, 4.09, 25.6 and 5.52 for the JST, YRK, BHM, and CTR site, respectively.
-The reported EC/ Se ratio varies from 1 to 24 depending on boiler type and efficiency (Watson et al., 2001).
+CTR site, respectively.
+The reported EC/Se ratio varies from 1 to 24 depending on boiler type and efficiency (Watson et al., 2001).
 The high variation in industrial boilers from different industrial sources in urban areas may explain the different EC/Se ratios between the rural and urban sites.
-The periodogram for this factor at the JST site is shown at the bottom panel of Figure 3.
+The periodogram for this factor at the JST site is shown at the bottom panel of Fig. 3.
 The large peak at low frequency corresponds to an annual cycle, and the little peak at high frequency relates to a weekly cycle.
 The annual cycle may reflect the seasonal variation and the weekly cycle may represent the weekday-weekend activity for this factor.
 The weekly fluctuation suggests that other industrial sources in addition to power plants are involved in this factor as power plant operation would not be expected to have such a pronounced weekly variation.
-Seasonal trends between urban and rural sites, i.e., JST vs.YRK and BHM vs. CTR, were apparently different except for some sporadic periods.
+Seasonal trends between urban and rural sites, i.e., JST vs. YRK and BHM vs. CTR, were apparently different except for some sporadic periods.
 It is also reflected by the low correlation coefficients of this factor among the four sites (Table 2), indicating the predominant local impact.